Songonge/Power-BI-Projects/HR Analysis/HR_Analytics_Report.md

 ### Turnover Analysis I Dashboard
 The third and fourth dashboards about Turnover Analysis I and II contain details about employee attrition.
 The steps below were performed:
-1. Created a stacked bar chart for Total attrition by job role distinguishing males and females.
+1. Created a stacked bar chart for Total attrition by job role, distinguishing males and females.
 2. Created a stacked column chart for Total attrition by business travel.
 3. Created a donut chart for Total attrition by the department.
-4. Created a stacked column chart for Total attrition by years in current role.
+4. Created a stacked column chart for Total attrition by years in the current role.
 5. Created a Treemap for Total attrition by job role counting the total number of “Yes” attritions for each category.

 <figure>